lnls-sirius/etherip-ioc/README.md

 ## IOC Generation and Docker images

+Before building the docker image the user should generate the IOC (protocol, database and iocBoot cmds).
+This is by design so we can monitor changes via git.
 There's a shell script for each application.
 Just run it (Always check if all parameters match the system configuration).

 ```command